What happens at a Peer Writing Center Consultation?

 - Sessions run on a first-come-first-serve basis.
 They last 30-60 minutes, depending on whether other writers are waiting.

 - You can’t be required to come.
-Writers cannot be required to visit the Peer Writing Centers and Peer Consultants cannot sign anything or provide evidence of your visit.
+Writers cannot be required to visit the Peer Writing Centers and consultants cannot sign anything or provide evidence of your visit.